modular/modular/KGEN/docs/MojoREPL.md

 **Workaround:**

 This issue only applies to implicit variables.
-Those defined with `let` and `var` may be freely redefined as many times as desired.
-If an implicit variable needs to be overwritten, consider using `let` or `var` to introduce the variable for now.
+Those defined with `var` may be freely redefined as many times as desired.
+If an implicit variable needs to be overwritten, consider using `var` to introduce the variable for now.

 ### Variable lifetimes behave unexpectedly